mattbierner/blog.mattbierner.com/_posts/2022-01-09-heavy-metal-a-review.md

 Another moment of doubt.
 Because again, the animation?
 Well truthfully it is a little awkward.
 Floaty.
 Something about it reminds you of a 80s children's animated TV show.
 Different than the poster.
 But that's ok.
 That's ok.
 That part must come later.
 They're just getting warmed up here.

 The Corvette pulls up to a house.
 A regular house.
 Hmm.
 You would have made it a castle.
 A castle made out of lasers!
 Yes!
-A laser castle filled with devil brutes surround by a lava moat full of robotic nazi sharks!
+A laser castle filled with devil brutes surrounded by a lava moat full of robotic nazi sharks!
 Or maybe...!
 Maybe this is the house where poster woman lives!?!
 Could The Stig be her lover!
 Oooooh, imagine that...

 But no. Because now there's a little girl.
 What's this about?
 And why is she so... horrifying?
 Like some contorted gremlin with the most lifeless eyes.
 Is she supposed to look like that?